 If you’re driving yourself around your Northern Ireland itinerary map, be sure to read up on road rules to avoid getting into any sticky situations.
 I have some helpful tips on how to drive in Ireland if it’s your first time.

-You’ll need a valid driver’s license to drive in the UK (but you don’t need any further permits besides that).
+- You’ll need a valid driver’s license to drive in the UK (but you don’t need any further permits besides that).
 You should also note that cell phone use while driving is not permitted, and you’ll be driving on the left-hand side of the road.

-Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
-As with most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!
+- Some of the roads up here are pretty narrow, so make sure to take your time when going around the corner.
+Like most places in Ireland, livestock on the road is a real threat, so you don’t want to speed and hit any sheep!